doevelopper/quality-management-system/rtdtmX.md

    - This standard provides a conceptual model and best practices for describing the architecture of systems and software.
    - It covers the roles, responsibilities, and processes involved in creating, documenting, and evaluating architecture descriptions, which are essential for system design.

+6. **ISO/IEC 5962:2021 Software Package Data Exchange (SPDX) — Software Bill of Materials (SBOM) format**:
+  - Establishes a standardized, machine-readable format to describe software components, versions, licensing, and provenance across the supply chain.
+  - Relevant for configuration management, license compliance, and traceability of third-party software used to implement requirements and tests.
+  - Recommended to generate and maintain an SBOM for each delivery and significant baseline.

 ## 1.2 Security by Design Standard

 The following additional standards are recommended.
 These selections prioritize freely accessible or open resources where possible, drawing from reputable sources such as NIST, OWASP, NASA, INCOSE, and others.